Pirates of the Mississippi: 19901992: Pirates of the Mississippi and Walk the Plank

 Pirates of the Mississippi accounted for two awards for the band.
-These were Top New Group from Radio & Records in 1990, and Top New Vocal Group award from the Academy of Country Music a year later.
+These were Top New Group from Radio & Records in 1990 and Top New Vocal Group award from the Academy of Country Music a year later.
 Brian Mansfield wrote in Allmusic that the album "is a cross between Alabama country and Southern rock...There are a few twists, though, namely a Guy Clark song...and a surf-country instrumental."
 Pirates of the Mississippi was certified gold by the Canadian Recording Industry Association (now known as Music Canada) in 1993, a certification which at the time honored shipments of 50,000 copies.
 In the United States, the album sold over 370,000 copies.

 1991's Walk the Plank was the band's second album.
 Alves continued to produce, doing so with Bowen this time.
 Lead single "Fighting for You" peaked at number 41 on the country charts upon release.
 According to Robert K. Oermann of The Tennessean, this was due to radio programmers considering the song "too downbeat".
-Follow-up singles "Til I'm Holding You Again" and "Too Much" (written by Guy Clark and Lee Roy Parnell) were minor chart hits.
+Follow-up singles "Til I'm Holding You Again" and "Too Much" (the latter written by Guy Clark and Lee Roy Parnell) were minor chart hits.
 Between the band's first two albums, the members performed all instruments themselves except for the synthesized strings on "Feed Jake" and "Fighting for You".
 These were performed by John Kelton, also the sound engineer on those albums.
 McCorvey thought the songs on Walk the Plank were "stronger" than those on the first album and that the production was closer to the sound of the band's concerts.
 Mansfield said of Walk the Plank that the "Allman Brothers cops are more exciting than their stone-country material, although that's certainly competent enough."
 He also thought that "Til I'm Holding You Again" showed influences of soul music.
 Alanna Nash of Entertainment Weekly praised the band's sense of humor, but thought that the album's sounds and influences were inconsistent.